sandeepsingamaneni/Campus-Study-Spaces/README.md

 # Code Base

-Model.py : An abstract model class that supports individual fields with varying data types to support the application and that is documented via Docstrings including parameters and return values with their types. model_datastore..py : A derived data model class that supports creation and reading of entries via a Cloud datastore database. app.py :  listens on port 5000 when called directly from Python requirements.txt:  contains all packages required to run program
+Model.py : An abstract model class that supports individual fields with varying data types to support the application and that is documented via Docstrings including parameters and return values with their types.

+model_datastore..py : A derived data model class that supports creation and reading of entries via a Cloud datastore database.

+app.py :  listens on port 5000 when called directly from Python.

+requirements.txt:  contains all packages required to run program